oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

 To do that, follow the next steps:

-1. Navigate through the main hamburger menu to: *Oracle Database > Autonomous Database*.
+1. Navigate through the main hamburger menu to: *"Oracle Database > Autonomous Database"*.

     ![](./images/autonomous-database.png "Autonomous Database")